By Hank Hanegraaff

 Over the years I have observed an alarming trend toward what I call “magic apologetics.”
-In place of an emphasis on such great apologetic verities as the creation of the cosmos, the resurrection of Christ, and the inspiration of Scripture, we are being bombarded with host of apologetic pretenders.
-One of the more curious brands of magic apologetics circulating through the Christian community is called the gospel in the stars (GIS).
-This apologetic posits that God from the beginning wrote the unique message of the gospel in the signs of the zodiac.
+In place of an emphasis on such great apologetic verities as the creation of the cosmos, the resurrection of Christ, and the inspiration of Scripture, we are being bombarded with a host of apologetic pretenders.
+One of the more curious brands of magic apologetics circulating through the Christian community is called “the gospel in the stars” (GIS).
+This apologetic posits that, from the beginning, God wrote the unique message of the gospel in the signs of the zodiac.
 At first blush this magic apologetic may appear to have merit; closer examination, however, exposes it as a counterfeit.

-First, GIS compromises the formal principle of the Reformation, namely, sola Scriptura.
-While sola Scriptura does not claim that the Bible is the sole source of revelation, it does hold that the Bible is the only infallible rule of faith and practice, the sole infallible repository of redemptive revelation.
-Nowhere in the Bible is there any indication that God has given us two infallible sources of special revelation—the gospel in the stars and the gospel in the Scriptures.
+First, nowhere in the Bible is there any indication that God has given us two sources of special revelation—the gospel in the stars and Holy Tradition which has bequeathed to us the infallible repository of redemptive revelation.
 Nor was GIS used by the prophets, the apostles, Jesus Christ, or the early church as an apologetic for the gospel.

 Furthermore, GIS confuses special revelation with general revelation.
-The church has always understood the Bible to make a distinction between general and special revelation.
 General revelation proclaims the glory of God through order and design (Psalm 19:1).
-Special revelation is found in the “law of the Lord” inscribed in the pages of Scripture (Psalm 19:7).
-From the lights we gain an unspoken knowledge of the Creator; from the Law we find salvation for our souls.
+Special revelation is found in the “law of the Lord” set forth in the pages of Scripture (Psalm 19:7).
+From the lights we gain an unspoken knowledge of the Creator; from the law we find salvation for our souls.
 Common sense should suffice to tell us that while the heavens declare the glory of God, they do not provide us with specific salvific content.
-A common person looking at the night sky would be hard-pressed to see the gospel in the zodiac.
+Looking at the night sky we would be hard-pressed—apart from special pleading—to see the gospel in the zodiac.

-In light of the fact that GIS compromises sola Scriptura, confuses special revelation with general revelation, and promotes superstition, it would behoove Christians to reject it and return to mastering genuine apologetic arguments.
-Every Christian should be equipped to communicate the evidence that God created the universe, that Jesus Christ demonstrated that he was God through the immutable fact of the resurrection, and that the Bible is divine rather than merely human in origin.
+In light of the fact that GIS compromises Holy Tradition, confuses special revelation with general revelation, and promotes superstition, it would behoove Christians to reject it and return to mastering genuine apologetic arguments.
+Every Christian should be equipped to communicate the evidence that God created the universe, that Jesus Christ demonstrated that He is God through the immutable fact of His resurrection, and that the Bible is divine rather than merely human in origin.